shrutea-sc/fluree/FlureeQuery.md

 4.Reversely-referenced Predicates
 5.A map with sub-select options
 ### From key
-A from key is used where your select options are applied to the field
+A from key is used where your select options are applied to the field.
 ``` json
 {
   "select": ["*", { "chat/_person": ["*", { "_as": "chperson" }] }],